 If you’re getting Disability Living Allowance and your care or mobility needs increase, you may become entitled to an increase in your Disability Living Allowance.

-You need to make a claim for Disability Living Allowance before you turn 65, but if you’re awarded the benefit, it will still be paid to you after you’ve turned 65 as long as you continue to meet the qualifying criteria.
+You need to make a claim for Disability Living Allowance before you turn 65.
+But if you’re awarded the benefit, it will still be paid to you after you’ve turned 65, as long as you still qualify.

 If you’re terminally ill, you can apply for Disability Living Allowance under the ‘special rules’.
 Under these rules, you don’t need to meet the three- and six-month qualifying conditions Your claim will be dealt with quickly and you’ll receive the Disability Living Allowance care component at the higher rate.
 You may also be eligible for the mobility component if you have problems walking.
 All special rules claims for Disability Living Allowance are currently reviewed after three years.

 It’s a good idea to get help from an experienced welfare rights adviser when filling in the claim form.
 To make a claim in Northern Ireland, call the Northern Ireland Benefit Enquiry Line 0800 220 674, or textphone 028 9031 1092.
 If you live in England, Scotland and Wales, you should claim Personal Independence Payment instead.